-- Planning and facilitating the Assorted Development, Mentorship, and Exploration (ADME) series, our weekly peer-to-peer mentorship program for graduate students. - Planning and running the annual GGNB Graduate Student Research Symposium, which gives students the opportunity to present their research to colleagues. - Making and distributing the ConGrads quarterly newsletter to celebrate personal and professional successes within the graduate group. - Drafting the GGNB Commitment to Diversity, Equity, and Inclusion statement. - Planning and holding social events, including book club, the annual Welcome Potluck, the Spring BBQ, and various monthly activities. - Planning and running the annual GGNB Open House. - Designing a new logo and GGNB-branded swag. - Coordinating and publishing a cookbook for the graduate group, GGNB Eats. - Revising this GGNB Survival Guide annually.
+- Planning and facilitating the Assorted Development, Mentorship, and Exploration (ADME) series, our weekly peer-to-peer mentorship program for graduate students. - Planning and running the annual GGNB Graduate Student Research Symposium, which gives students the opportunity to present their research to colleagues. - Making and distributing the ConGrads quarterly newsletter to celebrate personal and professional successes within the graduate group. - Drafting the GGNB Commitment to Diversity, Equity, and Inclusion statement. - Planning and holding social events, including book club, the annual Welcome Potluck, the Spring BBQ, and various monthly activities. - Planning and running the annual GGNB Open House. - Designing a new logo and GGNB-branded swag. - Coordinating and publishing a cookbook for the graduate group, GGNB Eats. - Running an educational booth on Picnic Day to fundraise and engage community members to learn about nutrition - Revising this GGNB Survival Guide annually.